 This is a cartoon series all about the time period around the American Revolution.
 My kids really enjoyed this series.
 This series covers various topics from the Boston Tea Party, Intolerable Acts, Bunker Hill… to Yorktown and beyond.
 It has been on Amazon Prime and/or Netflix from time to time too.
 It’s really wonderful especially for kids 7-12 or so.

 Here’s an American History resource that we have used from time to time Mission US .
 I know some other homeschooling families whose kids enjoyed this online activity/game too. 🙂

-If you do Mission 1 about the American Revolution, you might be interested in our packet, Causes and Events Leading to the American Revolution.
+If you do Mission 1 about the American Revolution, you might be interested in our packet, American Revolution Unit.